 Work with Your Veterinarian

-Suppose you suspect your dog has a medical problem and is licking excessively, contact your veterinarian to find out what's causing the behavior.
+Suppose you suspect your dog has a medical problem and is licking excessively, contact your veterinarian to find out what’s causing the behavior.
+Your vet will examine your dog's ears to check for signs of infection or mites.
 Your vet will examine your dog and conduct blood tests to understand the problem.
 In case, any health issue is found, it is time to treat the symptoms and help the canine stop licking.

 Vets use several methods to help your dog back to its normal condition.
 Here are a few.